Estimated reading time: 4 minutes

-This information will give you a snapshot of how your website is performing, and helps you determine what needs to be changed, if anything.
-In addition, ask for a website audit report so you can see if your site has any problems that need to be addressed.
-Common issues include broken links, missing pages with 404 errors, overly large images and videos, and slow page load times.
-These things can result in a poor use experience and missed sales opportunities.
+This information will give you a snapshot of how your website is performing and help you determine what needs to be changed.
+In addition, ask for a website audit report to see if your site has any problems that need to be addressed.
+Common issues include broken links, missing pages with 404 errors, overly large images, and slow page load times.
+These things can result in a poor user experience, decreased website traffic, and missed sales opportunities.

-Revise your strategic sales plan.
+Revise your strategic sales plan for the New Year.

-Your company’s financial performance of the past 12 months will determine what your goals will be for next year.
-If you reached or surpassed your sales and revenue targets, you will definitely start the new year right.
-If you fell short, you should try to figure out why, and make adjustments as needed.
-Examine ways to attract more customers, and upsell to existing customers.
-It is also a good idea to re-evaluate your company’s sales procedures and protocols to see if anything is causing you to miss sales opportunities.
+Your business’s financial performance over the past 12 months will determine your goals for next year.
+If you reached or surpassed your sales and revenue targets, you would start the New Year right.
+If you fell short, you should try to figure out why and make adjustments as needed.
+For example, examine ways to attract more customers and upsell existing customers.
+It is also a good idea to re-evaluate your business’s sales procedures and protocols to see if anything is causing you to miss sales opportunities.

-The hectic tax season will be here before you know it, so getting ready early can be a real time saver and make your visit to the accountant a breeze.
-Start by gathering up your business expenses, sales, receipts, credit card summaries, payroll, bank transactions, and bills from vendors.
+The hectic tax season will be here before you know it, so getting ready ahead of time can be a time saver and make your visit to the accountant a breeze.
+Start by gathering your business expenses, sales, receipts, credit card summaries, payroll reports, bank transactions, and bills from vendors.

 Improve your business credit rating.